 Telephone: 0303 123 1113

-We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.
+We would, however, appreciate the chance to deal with your concerns before you approach the ICO or your local national supervisory authority so please contact us in the first instance.